Ascomycota

-Ascomycota is a monophyletic group (it contains all descendants of one common ancestor).
-Previously placed in the Deuteromycota along with asexual species from other fungal taxa, asexual (or anamorphic) ascomycetes are now identified and classified based on morphological or physiological similarities to ascus-bearing taxa, and by phylogenetic analyses of DNA sequences.
+Ascomycota are a monophyletic group (containing all of the descendants of a common ancestor).
+Previously placed in the Basidiomycota along with asexual species from other fungal taxa, asexual (or anamorphic) ascomycetes are now identified and classified based on morphological or physiological similarities to ascus-bearing taxa, and by phylogenetic analyses of DNA sequences.

-The ascomycetes are of particular use to humans as sources of medicinally important compounds, such as antibiotics, for fermenting bread, alcoholic beverages and cheese.
-Penicillium species on cheeses and those producing antibiotics for treating bacterial infectious diseases are examples of ascomycetes.
+Ascomycetes are of particular use to humans as sources of medicinally important compounds such as antibiotics, as well as for fermenting bread, alcoholic beverages, and cheese.
+Examples of ascomycetes include Penicillium species on cheeses and those producing antibiotics for treating bacterial infectious diseases.

 Many ascomycetes are pathogens, both of animals, including humans, and of plants.
 Examples of ascomycetes that can cause infections in humans include Candida albicans, Aspergillus niger and several tens of species that cause skin infections.
 The many plant-pathogenic ascomycetes include apple scab, rice blast, the ergot fungi, black knot, and the powdery mildews.
+The members of the genus Cordyceps are entomopathogenic fungi, meaning that they parasitise and kill insects.
+Other entomopathogenic ascomycetes have been used successfully in biological pest control, such as Beauveria.

 Several species of ascomycetes are biological model organisms in laboratory research.
 Most famously, Neurospora crassa, several species of yeasts, and Aspergillus species are used in many genetics and cell biology studies.